danielrosehill/Global-Value-Factors-Explorer/README.md

 ## What are these files?

 The release of the GVFD upon which this derivative dataset is based (V1, October 2024) contains environmental value factors only.

-Purely for the purpose of organising this repository, land use and land conversion were divided into separate files.
-The GHGs file is unique in that it contains only value factor (GHG emissions, $236/tCO2).

  The topics as developed by the IFVI - in partnership with the Value Balancing Alliance (VBA) - are: